-- multiplicity of religious, spiritual, and secular identities, traditions, and worldviews of peoples in Canada and throughout the world, and the
+- multiplicity of religious, spiritual, and non-religious identities, traditions, and worldviews of peoples in Canada and throughout the world, and the

 - internally different traditions in each religious and non-religious tradition, through research-based approaches.

-2. To promote religious literacy through education initiatives in work-based, school-based, and community-based contexts.
+2. To promote religious literacy through initiatives in work-based, school-based, and community-based contexts.

 CCRL strives to support individuals in various spheres of society to recognize the richness and contributions of religious, spiritual, and non-religious identities of peoples in Canada and the world.
 In doing so, we equip individuals to understand and recognize one another’s differences as valuable contributions towards society, be able to navigate through these differences, and gain comfort in raising questions or speaking about religious, spiritual, and non-religious identities in their public environment.